ibm-telemetry/telemetry-js/README.md

 ## I don't work for IBM.
 Can I still use this?

 Yes!
-This package can send its output to any OpenTelemetry-compatible Collector endpoint via the standard `v1/metrics`
+This package can send its output to any OpenTelemetry-compatible collector endpoint via the standard `v1/metrics`
 [Rest API endpoint](https://opentelemetry.io/docs/specs/otlp/#otlphttp-request).
 All you need to do is specify your collector endpoint's URL in the `endpoint` configuration setting in your